Type 912 degaussing/deperming ship

-Type 912 degaussing/deperming ship (ADG) is a type of little known auxiliary ships built in the People's Republic of China (PRC) for the People's Liberation Army Navy (PLAN), and this class has several derivatives.
-As of 2022, Type 912 is the most numerous degaussing/deperming ship in PLAN, and the longest serving degaussing/deperming ships in PLAN, until its successor ype 911 finally begun to appear in early 2010s.
+Type 912 degaussing/deperming ship (ADG) is a type of auxiliary ship built in the People's Republic of China (PRC) for the People's Liberation Army Navy (PLAN), and this class has several derivatives.
+As of 2022, Type 912 is the most numerous degaussing/deperming ship in PLAN, and the longest serving degaussing/deperming ships in PLAN, until its successor type 911 finally begun to appear in early 2010s.

 Origin

 The origin of Type 912 rooted from the need to replace very first batch of degaussing/deperming ships in PLAN service, all of which were converted from other wooden hulled ships: